 William Boyd's books include A Good Man in Africa, winner of the Whitbread Award and the Somerset Maugham Award; An Ice-Cream War, winner of the John Llewellyn Rhys Prize and shortlisted for the Booker Prize; Brazzaville Beach, winner of the James Tait Black Memorial Prize; Any Human Heart, winner of the Prix Jean Monnet; Restless, winner of the Costa Novel of the Year; and Ordinary Thunderstorms.
-His latest novel, Waiting for Sunrise, hits America in April.
+His latest novel is Waiting for Sunrise.

-From his Q & A with Arifa Akbar at the Independent:
+From his Q & A with Sybil Steinberg at Publishers Weekly:

 Would you describe Waiting for Sunrise as a psychological thriller or an espionage novel?Learn who Boyd would invite to his dream dinner party and his hero from outside literature.